duojs/main/Readme.md

 # duo-main

-  Figure out the entry into the component.
+  Figure out the entry into a component.
 Supports component's existing manifest format, while adding enhancements for Duo.

 ## API